Use DMARC to validate email

 Step 3: Set up DKIM for your custom domain

-Once you have set up SPF, you need to set up DKIM.
+Once you've set up SPF, you need to set up DKIM.
 DKIM lets you add a digital signature to email messages in the message header.
-If you do not set up DKIM and instead allow Microsoft 365 to use the default DKIM configuration for your domain, DMARC may fail.
-This is because the default DKIM configuration uses your initial onmicrosoft.com domain as the 5322.From address, not your custom domain.
-This forces a mismatch between the 5321.MailFrom and the 5322.From addresses in all email sent from your domain.
+If you don't set up DKIM and instead allow Microsoft 365 to use the default DKIM configuration for your domain, DMARC may fail.
+This failure can happen because the default DKIM configuration uses your original onmicrosoft.com domain as the 5321.MailFrom address, not your custom domain.
+This creates a mismatch between the 5321.MailFrom and the 5322.From addresses in all the email sent from your domain.

 If you have third-party senders that send mail on your behalf and the mail they send has mismatched 5321.MailFrom and 5322.From addresses, DMARC will fail for that email.
 To avoid this, you need to set up DKIM for your domain specifically with that third-party sender.
 This allows Microsoft 365 to authenticate email from this 3rd-party service.
 However, it also allows others, for example, Yahoo, Gmail, and Comcast, to verify email sent to them by the third-party as if it was email sent by you.
 This is beneficial because it allows your customers to build trust with your domain no matter where their mailbox is located, and at the same time Microsoft 365 won't mark a message as spam due to spoofing because it passes authentication checks for your domain.